Australia and Vietnam

 Technical group meetings were conducted in Hanoi to discuss on the five energy themes.

-Phase 2 Kick-off
+Phase II Kick-off

 June 5, 2023